uebling/Foobar/Level 5/readme.md

 On Wikipedia I came across an explicit formula for a sum ![f2] for the case of a rational number r = p/q and n being a multiple of q.
 The square root of 2 is not rational, but on a computer with a finite precision every number is rational.
 Here, sqrt(2) = 1.41421356237309504 = 141421356237309504/100000000000000000.
 There are also ways of approximating sqrt(2) via continued fractions, such as shown [here](https://en.wikipedia.org/wiki/Square_root_of_2).
 With this one could calculate the sum up to a value which allows sqrt(2) to be represented as a rational number and do the rest of the sum drirectly, but this can still mean having to calculate too many terms directly.
 If I ignore the conditions for the explicit formula and just use a value for n which is not a multiple of q, I actually get lots of test cases right but some results are off by +/-1.

 ### How to do it
 After more searching at some point I came across [Beatty's Theorem](https://www.cut-the-knot.org/proofs/Beatty2.shtml).
 This link contains everything to solve this problem.
 The sequence ![f3] is apparently called a Beatty sequence.
-Beatty's Theorem says that for each ![Br] there is a complementary series ![Bs] where 1/r + 1/s = 1.
+Beatty's Theorem says that for each ![Br] there is a complementary series ![Bs] where
+1/r+1/s=1.
 Both series partition the natural numbers, which means that every natural number is either in B_r or B_s, never in both.
-In our case, ![f4] and ![f5], this smells like a recursive solution.
+In our case, ![f4] and ![f5], and with s being an integer (which can be pulled out of the floor function) plus sqrt(2), this already smells like a recursive solution can be constructed.

+The next step is to find out to which term we have to sum up ![Br] and ![Bs] to get the sum over all integers up to N. Since by construction N=N/r+N/s

 [f1]: http://chart.apis.google.com/chart?cht=tx&chl=\sum_{i=1}^n\left\lfloor\sqrt(2)i\right\rfloor
 [f2]: http://chart.apis.google.com/chart?cht=tx&chl=\sum_{i=1}^n\left\lfloor{ri}\right\rfloor